 Create jobs and grow the U.S. economy

 Thanks to the RFS, ethanol is now blended into 97 percent of our fuel supply, and production of homegrown biofuels supports economic growth across the heartland.
-In fact, America is a global leader in ethanol production, an industry that supports over 300,000 U.S. jobs and drives nearly $41.2 billion in economic activity.
+In fact, America is a global leader in ethanol production, an industry that supports nearly 360,000 U.S. jobs and added nearly $44.4 billion to the nation’s gross domestic product.

 Protect the environment & our air